Holo-Host/hpos-config/README.md

 - Start the Holo services
 - Eject the USB and blacklist the kernel modules

-## Building & Generating a `holo-config.json`
+## Building & Generating a `hpos-state.json`

-We will generate a `Config` object in JSON form, to be saved into `holo-config.json`:
+We will generate a `Config` object in JSON form, to be saved into `hpos-state.json`:

 ```
-$ nix-build -A holo-config-generate-cli
+$ nix-build -A hpos-state-generate-cli
-$ ./target/debug/holo-config-generate-cli  --email "a@b.ca" --password "secret" | tee holo-config.json
+$ ./target/debug/hpos-state-generate-cli  --email "a@b.ca" --password "secret" | tee hpos-state.json
 ```

 Also available is the nix-shell and manual build approach:
 ```
 $ nix-shell
-$ cargo build --release --bin holo-config-generate-cli
+$ cargo build --release --bin hpos-state-generate-cli

-$ ./target/release/holo-config-generate-cli --email "a@b.ca" --password "secret" | tee holo-config.json
+$ ./target/release/hpos-state-generate-cli --email "a@b.ca" --password "secret" | tee hpos-state.json
 https://hcscjzpwmnr6ezxybxauytg458vgr6t8nuj3deyd3g6exybqydgsz38qc8n3zfr.holohost.net/
 {
   "v1": {